The Lonely, Unusual Way This Guy Paid Off $25K in Student Loans in 9 Months

 Within an hour of his second shift, an owner pulled him aside and fired him.
 That was that.

 He’d been using the online classified site to look for odd jobs.
 In the midst of the freelance writing gigs and a glut of restaurant positions, he noticed an abundance of long-haul truck driver jobs.

 The more he thought about it, the more attractive hitting the road sounded.

 Always up for an adventure, Langellier decided to take out one last $3,500 loan to pay for trucking school.

 The Perks of Being a Truck Driver

-Long-haul trucking is appealing on many levels when you break down the statistics (from the Bureau of Labor) and the logistics:
+Long-haul trucking is appealing on many levels when you break down the statistics (from the U.S. Department of Labor) and the logistics:

 - No experience is necessary, but a high school diploma is recommended and a commercial driver’s license (CDL) is required.

 - No car insurance or car payments, if you’re on the road full time

 It’s also a free way to travel.